GrahamChalfant/Graham_Portfolio/README.md

 #### Database Design

-- Built SQL relational database based on a hotel's business problem
+- Collaborated with a five-person, international team to engineer a SQL relational database from a business problem
-- Created ER diagram to determine entities, relationships, and cardinalities
+- Advised a DB design by producing an E-R diagram to identify entities, relationships, cardinalities, and attributes
-- Used ER diagram to guide database creation in RStudio using the RSQLite package
+- Created logical design while adhering to 3NF and then physical design using SQL DDL

 Below is the ER diagram created for this project.